 Likewise, the exhibition highlights new aesthetic tendencies in the Cuban poster trying to hybridize more and more with emerging visualities.
 Two fundamental trends are evident in Cuban Posters.

 The first of them is closer to a common design, that is to say, where basic forms predominate in the composition, the use of spot colors, high chromatic contrasts, and clear space structures (Raupa, Nelson Ponce, Norberto Molina, and Alejandro Rodríguez).

-Cuban Posters, From the Island to the World points to a new space in contemporary Cuban visual arts, which we are accustomed to ignore, because we belong to a discipline that is fully aware of its role: sketching and communicating an idea.
+Cuban Posters, from the Island to the World points to a new space in contemporary Cuban visual arts, which we are accustomed to ignore, because it belongs to a discipline that is fully aware of its role: sketching and communicating an idea.
 However, when artistic-cultural phenomena take place, such as this exhibition is showing us today, it reminds us that in the midst of an aesthetic cannibalism such as seen vividly nowadays in contemporary art, the poster enjoys a vigorous health and vitality.

 –Modesto D. Serpa